Democratic presidential candidate Bernie Sanders holds rally in Springfield

 SPRINGFIELD, Mass.
-(WWLP) – Democratic Presidential candidate Bernie Sanders brought his campaign to Springfield on Friday.
+(WTNH) – Democratic Presidential candidate Bernie Sanders brought his campaign to Springfield on Friday.

 His campaign said 4,750 supporters came out.